nadavmatalon/great_book_of_walkthroughs/README.md

 Sublime Text, terminal and the browser and therefore become very hard to write up succinctly). hopefully we'll come up with good ways of do this as we go along.

+* __Timeline__
-* There isn't a specific timeline for all this, but given that it should only take a few h ours to write a walkthrough, plus the fact that they'll be very useful to all of us in the next few weeks, it'd be great if we could create as many of them as we can in the comming days.
+   There isn't a specific timeline for all this, but given that it should only take a few h ours to write a walkthrough, plus the fact that they'll be very useful to all of us in the next few weeks, it'd be great if we could create as many of them as we can in the comming days.

+* __Pair Writing__
+   Another great possiblity for writing a walkthough is to pair up for a few hours and write a walkthrough on a chosen subject together.

+* __Feedback__
-* Please let me know about any suggestions, improvements, corrections etc. that you may have :-)
+   Please let me know about any suggestions, improvements, corrections etc. that you may have :-)

 ## Current Walkthroughs